jmau949/deepseek-llm-service/service/README.md

 2. **Self-Signed Certificate**: For TLS encryption of health check requests
 3. **gRPC Status Check**: Proxies health requests to the gRPC service using grpcurl
 4. **Cookie Support**: Sets sticky session cookies in health check responses

+## HTTP Health Check Bridge

+The service includes a custom HTTP-to-gRPC health check bridge that allows the AWS ALB to monitor the gRPC service:

+1. **HTTP Health Check Endpoint**: A lightweight Python HTTP server that listens on port 80
+2. **gRPC Status Check**: Proxies health requests to the gRPC service using grpcurl
+3. **Cookie Support**: Sets sticky session cookies in health check responses

 ## Prerequisites